kuzudb/kuzudb.github.io/docs/cypher/expressions/functions/casting.md

 # Casting

 ## Explicit casting
-Kùzu supports changing the dataType of an expression to another dataType by explicitly using the casting functions.
+Kùzu supports changing the data type of an expression to another data type by explicitly using the casting functions.
 Kùzu throws an exception if the casting fails.

 | Functions | Description | Example | Result |
 | ----------- | ----------- |  ----------- |  ----------- |